behavioral-ds/behavioral-ds.github.io/content/authors/matthew-ghannoum/_index.md

 # Short bio (displayed in user profile at end of posts)
 # bio: I am a Ph.D. student from the Computational Media Lab at the Research School of Computer Science of The Australian National University and affiliated with Data61, CSIRO.
 I am supervised by Dr Marian-Andrei Rizoiu, Prof Lexing Xie and Dr Stephen Wan.
 My current research focuses on modeling information diffusion in social media.
 Specifically, I am working on understanding the connection between epidemic models and self-exciting point processes and quantifying online diffusions with tools from the connection.
+body: |

+  I am an undergraduate honours student at The University of Technology Sydney studying a Bachelor of Computer Science, majoring in Artificial Intelligence and Data Analytics.
+I am currently undertaking my Honours Project supervised by Dr Marian-Andrei Rizoiu.

+  **Position at UTS:** Matthew was an Honours student and research assistant with the Behavioral Data Science lab in UTS.

 bio: I am an undergraduate honours student at The University of Technology Sydney studying a Bachelor of Computer Science, majoring in Artificial Intelligence and Data Analytics.
 I am currently undertaking my Honours Project supervised by Dr Marian-Andrei Rizoiu.

 interests: